What is Azure Bastion?

 Bastion provides secure RDP and SSH connectivity to all of the VMs in the virtual network in which it is provisioned.
 Using Azure Bastion protects your virtual machines from exposing RDP/SSH ports to the outside world, while still providing secure access using RDP/SSH.

 Azure Bastion has two available SKUs, Basic and Standard.
-The Standard SKU is currently in Preview.
 For more information, including how to upgrade a SKU, see the Configuration settings article.

 The following table shows features and corresponding SKUs.

 |Feature||Basic SKU||Standard SKU|

 |Connect to target VMs in peered virtual networks||Available||Available|

 |Access Linux VM Private Keys in Azure Key Vault (AKV)||Available||Available|

 |Connect to Linux VM using SSH||Available||Available|

 |VM audio output||Available||Available|